-The third party risk management program should be embedded across all three lines of defense.
+The third-party risk management program should be embedded across all three lines of defense.
 All three lines of defense should be working closely together to enhance and improve the management of third party relationships - not just to better manage risks, but also to enhance performance.
 A natural result of this cooperation should be a steady flow of joint initiatives with stated goals as outcomes.
-It's important that the infrastructure the organization has in place to manage and remediate third party risks supports this kind of collaboration.
+It's important that the infrastructure the organization has in place to manage and remediate third-party risks supports this kind of collaboration.
+Third-party scorecards can be a particularly useful tool in this context.
+Scorecards bring together the risk, performance, and compliance information about a third party into a single dashboard or report.

-Third party risk appetite and thresholds well defined and understood
+Third party risk appetite and thresholds well defined and understood understood

 An important element of third party risk governance is the application of risk appetite.
 Risk appetite can be defined as 'the amount and type of risk that an organization is willing to take in order to meet their strategic objectives.
-The COSO Enterprise Risk Framework, defines risk appetite as: "the amount of risk an entity is willing to accept in pursuit of value."
+The COSO Enterprise Risk Framework, defines risk appetite as "the amount of risk an entity is willing to accept in pursuit of value."

-In an optimized third party risk management program, there will be a clear and shared understanding of the upper and lower thresholds of risk tolerance.
+In an optimized third-party risk management program, there will be a clear and shared understanding of the upper and lower thresholds of risk tolerance.
 Triggers should be built in to TPRM monitoring systems to alert program managers prior to thresholds being met, so that they can take and record the appropriate corrective actions.

-Larger, complex organizations may have multiple, cascading risk appetites aligned to business divisions, geographies or risk type.
+Larger, complex organizations may have multiple, cascading risk appetites aligned to business divisions, geographies, or risk type.

-The board should provide input into the risk appetite, and understand and provide counsel into its development and evolution.
+The board should provide input into the risk appetite and understand and provide counsel into its development and evolution.
 They also need to ensure it is well communicated and understood across the organization.